 Companies are separate legal entities with their own tax profiles.
 Shareholders (or members) own the shares in a company.
 Shareholders have their own tax to pay based on their own circumstances including dividends they receive from the company which may be offset by franking credits.

-We advise on all aspects of taxation of private companies and in particular the taxation consequences of restructuring or winding up a private company and the sale of company assets.
+Our taxation lawyers advise on all aspects of taxation of private companies and in particular the taxation consequences of restructuring or winding up a private company and the sale of company assets.

 Landholder duty rules were introduced to stop land owners transferring land by transferring shares in the company that owned the land (or transferring units in a unit trust) and obtaining significant stamp duty savings as the transfer of shares attracts much lower stamp duty than ad valorem duty on the transfer of the land itself.